The magic of Artificial Neural Network — Part 3

 => ∥l∥ = ∥L∥

-For any normed space, if we can find a linear subspace and a continuous linear functional defined on this subspace, the Hahn-Banach theorem for Normed Space can be applied.
+For any vector in the normed space, we can always find a continuous linear functional which has nice property on this vector.

 Proof